AionNext/BizCod/Programming Guide/Method.md

 This trivial class method defined on the model `Part` simply creates an instance of `Part` data model (class).

-Class and instance methods serve different purposes.
-Class methods are defined on a class and therefore serves the purpose to provide the functionality that is in class scope.
+Class and instance methods serve different purposes. **Class methods** are defined on a class, and therefore, serve the purpose to provide the functionality that is in class scope.
-On the other hand, instance methods require a class instance and their purpose is to operate on that instance alone.
+On the other hand, **instance methods** require a class instance and their purpose is to operate on that instance alone.
 ____________________
 2022 AionNEXT Corporation<br>
 we build soft and you build app | <b>soft4app</b>